ResurrectedTrader/ResurrectedTrade/README.md

 ## Is this "legal"?

-🤷 Probably not, but I doubt Blizzard would ban for this, hear out my reasoning.
+🤷 Probably not, but I'd hope Blizzard would not ban for this, and this is my reasoning:

-If you read the "Anti-Cheating Agreement" it does say that collecting information from/through Blizzard games is unauthorized, **but** this does not provide any game play advantage, and purely tries to fill a gap in Blizzard's offering.
+If you read the "Anti-Cheating Agreement" it does say that collecting information from/through Blizzard games is unauthorized, **but** I'm hopeful that because this does not provide any game play advantage, and purely tries to fill a gap in Blizzard's offering, Blizzard would turn a blind eye on this.

 Other games, i.e. Path Of Exile, provides exactly the same functionality in their games, so I perceive this as Blizzard's unwillingness to invest time on these sort of features, rather than being generally oppose to having this type of features.

-Also, public map hacks have been out there for quite a while, most of them function the same way (by reading games memory), and I have not yet heard anyone getting banned for using one.
+It's also known that public map hacks have been out there for quite a while, most of them function the same way (by reading games memory), and I have not yet heard anyone getting banned for using one.

-Not to say that it will not happen, but given there have been a number of attempts from Blizzard trying to prevent map hacks from working, oppose to outright banning users, I am hopeful that useful tools that do not provide a game play advantage can live in peace.
+I have heard that there have been a number of attempts from Blizzard trying to prevent map hacks from working, which signals that they would rather make it not work, oppose to ban a large portion of their user base.

+Which gives me hope that this would stop working way before you would get banned.

+This is not to say that this will NOT happen, so use your own judgement, I take no responsibility.

 ## I don't trust your binaries, how do I build this myself?